How To Use And Configure WordPress Widgets – Part 4

 Archives Widget settings

-WordPress Archives widget on sidebar
+Archives widget displayed on sidebar section

-(WordPress Archives Widget on sidebar)
+(WordPress Archives Widget added to sidebar section)

-Useful Widget Tips
+WordPress Widgets – Useful Tips

-Here are some useful features of widgets:
+Here are some useful ways to use WordPress widgets:

 Add ‘Visibility’ Function To Widgets